 - The candidate compression algorithms profiles to apply to intermediate data tensors.

 - A split point compression characteristics (e.g. size reduction and performance metrics) for an association of compression algorithm profiles to intermediate data tensors.

+A split point configuration may comprise whole or part of compression profile and associated characteristics.

 6.6.7.1.2 Compression algorithm profiles